scottmuc/scottmuc.github.com/source/_posts/2017-12-09-moving-back-to-berlin.markdown

 In all of these projects I got to work with great people who challenged me and allowed me to challenge them as well.
 The products themselves are also quite interesting and are gaining a lot of traction in the market.
 Cloud Foundry is something I would have enjoyed using if my primary activity was writing application code.

-So, when I mentioned my desire to move to my manager, [Jamie Monseratte][jme], and he responded with support and positivity.
+So, when I mentioned my desire to move to my manager, [Jamie Monseratte][jme],  he responded with support and positivity.
 I was able to explore the different things I could do in Berlin and eventually landed on a role called [Platform Reliability Engineer][pre] (we're hiring).
 It feels like it'll be a fun mix of enablement, hands on operations, and customer engagement.
 I've learned that I love running software more than the building software so this appears to be a great fit for me.

-I've spent a few days in the office and met everyone at the Christmas party.
+I've spent a few days in the office and met everyone at the Christmas party (photo to be added soon).
 I already feel welcome!

 [jme]: https://twitter.com/jamiemonserrate
 [pre]: https://boards.greenhouse.io/pivotalsoftware/jobs/877047#.WiwIP7Q-fdQ

 ## Dublin

+{% img center /images/blog/dublin-spree.jpg 1024 %}

 Living in Dublin was a great experience.
 I've learned all about [irish whiskey][irish-whiskey] which is now my favourite spirit.
 I've made some friends and have visited more pubs than I can possible count.
 I'm going to miss all the concert venues which became my home away from home.